bdaiinstitute/ros_utilities/README.md

 ## Overview

 `ros_utilities` enable a different, at times simpler approach to ROS 2 programming, particularly for those that come with a ROS 1 background.
+See the [synchros2 README](synchros2/README.md) for more information.

 ## Packages